 What Are the MAS AI Risk Management Guidelines?

-On 17 November 2025, the Monetary Authority of Singapore (MAS) released its Guidelines on Artificial Intelligence Risk Management for Financial Institutions.
-These guidelines establish a comprehensive framework for how banks, insurers, fintechs, and other regulated financial institutions should govern and manage AI risks.
+On 13 November 2025, the Monetary Authority of Singapore (MAS) published a Consultation Paper proposing Guidelines on Artificial Intelligence Risk Management for Financial Institutions.
+The guidelines establish a comprehensive framework governing how banks, insurers, fintechs, and other regulated financial institutions should manage the risks that accompany AI adoption, from model development through retirement.

 Who Must Comply